 Cleft and Velopharyngeal Dysfunction Interactive Conference: November 18-20, 2022

 Otolaryngology CME Courses at Vanderbilt University Medical Center

-- Vanderbilt Otolaryngology-Head & Neck Symposium: Annual Sisson-Ossoff International Workshop - an interactive, panel-based program featuring otology, laryngology, sinus, facial plastics, and head and neck surgery.
-This symposium is typically held in Vail, Colorado.
+Vanderbilt Otolaryngology (Sisson-Ossoff) Symposium: An interactive, panel-based program featuring otology, laryngology, sinus, facial plastics, and head and neck surgery.
+This symposium is annually held in February at Vail, Colorado.

-- Contemporary Management of Aerodigestive Disease in Children - annual meeting of SENTAC (Society for Ear, Nose and Throat Advances in Children) and Aerodigestive Society - virtual for 2020.
+Contemporary Management of Aerodigestive Disease in Children: Bi-annual meeting of SENTAC (Society for Ear, Nose and Throat Advances in Children) and Aerodigestive Society.